Code-Institute-Submissions/MSP-7/README.md

 # Future Features to be Implemented
 - Currently, there is a default browser message requesting permission to know the users location.
 In order for the application to be GDPR compliant, A purposeful concent message will be needed.
-This message will need to specify the reqwuested data, what it will be utilised for, and if it will be stored any where.
+This message will need to specify the requested data, what it will be utilised for, and if it will be stored anywhere.
 - Currently, after searching for a location, the search bar will only clear after the user re-clicks on the field.
     - Future improvement will be to clear this field once the requested data has populated into the relevant html fields.
-- Currently, the only error message on the site is generated on the back of the API response.
+- Currently, the only error message on the site is generated on the basis of the API response.
     - Future improvement is to develop field validation on the search bar
     - Future improvement is to increase the range of error messages available